atomicdata-dev/atomic-server/src-tauri/README.md

 ## Limitations

-- No way to pass flags or other configuration options to `atomic-sever` using the Tauri executable (although you can set ENV varibles)
+- No way to pass flags to `atomic-sever` using the Tauri executable (although you can set ENV varibles)
+- No HTTPS support